shishenyxx/DeepMosaic/README.md

 # Contact

-If you have any questions please contact us or post a thread at the issue section:
+If you have any questions please post a thread at the issue section or contact us at:

 [Prof. Joseph Gleeson's lab at the University of California San Diego and Rady Children's Institute for Genomic Medicine](http://www.gleesonlab.org/index.html)